tgenjnowak/chemhelper/README.md

 ==========

 R functions helpful in working with chemical data.
 A number of functions help analyze metabolomics data processed with xcms/CAMERA.

+#### Data conversion and fixes
-* Converts files from Waters .raw format to mzData (convert.waters(indir,outdir)).
-MassLynx need to be installed and masswolf need to be in path.
+* `convert.waters`: Converts files from Waters .raw format to mzData.
+MassLynx need to be installed and masswolf need to be in path. (this works around the problem of properly converting Waters data described in the supplementary of dx.doi.org/10.1007/s00216-013-6954-6).
+* `merge_scan_events`: Merge even numbered scans with preceding odd numbered scan.
+This is used if for example the m/z range was split between different traces ("functions" in the lingo of some vendors).
+* `rem_satellite_peaks`: Remove satellite/shoulder peaks (orbitrap artifacts).

+#### XCMS/CAMERA helpers
-* Extended list of adducts/fragments for CAMERA (load.camera.rules)
+* `load.camera.rules`: Extended list of adducts/fragments for CAMERA.
-* Annotated mz/rt from dataset by database of known compounds' mz/rt (db.comp.assign(mz,rt,comp_name_db,mz_db,rt_db,mzabs=0.01,ppm=15,ret_tol=30))
-* For XCMS data: Why is my feature not listed?
-Try analyze.xcms.group too see if it picked in the files and if it was added to a group.
-* pubchem2inchi
-* inchi2sdf
+* `analyze.xcms.group`: For XCMS data.
+Why is my feature not listed?
+This function plots all peaks (in all samples) in a given rt / m/z area.
+The peak group boundaries are draw as rectangles.
+This can be used to debug peak groups that are erroneously split or merged.
+* `db.comp.assign`: Have a database of compounds' rt and m/z you want to match to your dataset?
+This function does exactly that.

+#### Convert compound identifiers
-* smile2inchi
+* `name2struc`,`pubchem2inchi`,`inchi2sdf`,`smile2inchi`,`inchi2smile`
+* `inchi.keep.cont`: Keep only largest continues part of a molecule InChI (AKA remove salts).
+* `inchi.rem.charges`: Remove charges from a molecule InChI.
+* `inchi.rem.stereo`: Remove stereochemistry from a molecule InChI.

+#### Data massaging
+* `group_correct`: Batch-correct dataset feature-wise.

+#### Data analysis
+* `mass_decompose`: Mass decomposition.
+Calculate the elementary compositions from an exact mass.
+This function is s wrapper for Rdisop's decomposeMass function, but gives more output and filtering options.
+The output is a table with diagnostic information for each possible formula.

 ### Installation